BjoernPetersen/LSaaS/README.md

 # Local network security as a service (LSaaS)

-This service allows you to obtain a publicly trusted TLS certificate for your [MusicBot](https://github.com/BjoernPetersen/MusicBot) instance in the local network.
+This free service allows you to obtain a publicly trusted TLS certificate for your [MusicBot](https://github.com/BjoernPetersen/MusicBot) instance in the local network.

-It works by creating a subdomain pointing to the local IP you supplied, solving a DNS-01 challenge and giving you the certificate signed by Let's Encrypt.
+It works by creating a subdomain pointing to the local IP you supplied, solving a `DNS-01` challenge and giving you the certificate signed by Let's Encrypt.

 ## Requesting an instance certificate